 What is burial insurance?
 Since many people are asking us a lot of questions about burial insurance, we decided to give you a complete guide to burial insurance.

-Burial insurance, also known as funeral or final expense insurance is a helpful financial tool to pay for your final expenses.
+Burial insurance, also known as a funeral or final expense insurance, is a helpful financial tool to pay for your final expenses.
 It is an excellent way to ensure your loved ones will not be burdened with your end-of-life expenses.

-While many people don’t want to think about their death, burial insurance can relieve a lot of stress to our family if we make plans to make sure everything is paid for.
+While many people don’t want to think about their death, burial insurance can relieve a lot of stress on our family if we make plans to make sure everything is paid for.

 End-of-life planning should be a part of every senior’s financial planning.
 Burial insurance or final expense plans get more expensive as we grow older.
 Aside from this, most insurance providers have a maximum age limit to buy a policy.
 The younger you are, the less your premiums will be.